Use 5 factors such as training and availability to qualify team members as "Recommended" for shifts.

 If any of these factors indicate there's a reason why team members aren't a good fit, then you will get a "Not Recommended" warning when assigning the team member to the shift.

-When you review the "Who is working?" list in the example of the shift below, you can see that the team members listed at the top of the list ie. Barry, Ed, Garwa, Grace, Larry and Simone are recommended, which means they fulfil these factors to work this Kitchen shift.
+When you review the team member drop-down list in the example of the shift below, you can see that the team members listed at the top of the list ie. Asmee, Simone and Emma are recommended, which means they fulfil these factors to work this shift.

 The remaining names lower on the list have a yellow dot under their name to indicate they are not recommended as they do not fulfil the factors.

-If you assign a 'Not recommended' team member to a shift you will get a warning just like the one in the example below where Maria is not recommended to work this shift in the Kitchen as she is not trained in the Kitchen.
+If you assign a 'Not recommended' team member to a shift you will get a warning just like the one in the example below where Belle is not recommended to work this shift at the Front Desk as she is not trained in the Front Desk.

-There are five factors Deputy looks at to ensure team members are a good fit for the shift they've been assigned to:
+These are the factors Deputy looks at to ensure team members are a good fit for the shift they've been assigned to:

 1. Overlapping Shifts

-The “Overlap detected!” warning appears when a team member who is already working another shift is scheduled, even if that shift is at another location in your organization.
+The Overlapping warning displays in the team member list when a team member who is already working another shift is scheduled, even if that shift is at another location in your organization.

 To resolve this, you may: